mgupta325/DIP-Tumor-Classification/README.md

 # DIP-Tumor_Classification
-A Brain Tumor Classification Project for Digital Image Processing class at Georgia Tech.
+A Brain Tumor Classification Project for Digital Image Processing class at GT.

 The file main_classifier.py and all others are pretty much the same except I add Low-Pass filter or HPF to the images.
 Here are the descriptions of files we have: